Waste from construction and deconstruction (C&D) activities is a large source of waste in New Zealand.

 To effectively reduce the amount of C&D waste going to landfill, designers, developers, construction companies and recycling companies all need to work together, each doing their share to reduce, reuse and recycle by adhering to best practice guidelines.
-For some of the things to consider, download this document (PDF 84 Kb).

 For a full range of guidelines and best practice information, see www.branz.co.nz/rebri